RedisLabs/redislabs-docs/content/rs/developing/crdbs/developing-streams-crdb.md

 | _t2_   | _— Sync —_                    | _— Sync —_                    |
 | _t3_   | `XRANGE x - +`<br/> **→ [100-1, 100-1]** | `XRANGE x - +`<br/> **→ [100-1, 100-1]** |

 In this scenario, two entries with the ID `100-1` are added at _t1_.
-After syncing, the streams contains two entries with the same ID.
+After syncing, the stream `x` contains two entries with the same ID.

+{{% note %}}
+Stream IDs in open source Redis consist of two integers separated by a dash ('-').
+When the server generates the ID, the first integer is the current time in milliseconds, and the second integer is a sequence number.
+So, the format for stream IDs is MS-SEQ.
+{{% /note %}}

-To prevent duplicate IDs and to comply with the original Redis streams design, Active-Active databases provide three ID generation modes for XADD:
+To prevent duplicate IDs and to comply with the original Redis streams design, Active-Active databases provide three ID modes for XADD:

 1. **Strict**: In _strict_ mode, XADD allows server-generated IDs (using the '`*`' ID specifier) or IDs consisting only of the millisecond (MS) portion.
-In this second case, the ID's sequence number will be calculated using the database's location ID to prevent duplicate IDs in the stream.
+When the millisecond portion of the ID is provided, the ID's sequence number is calculated using the database's region ID.
+This prevents duplicate IDs in the stream.
 Strict mode rejects full IDs (that is, IDs containing both milliseconds and a sequence number).
-1. **Semi-strict**: In _semi-strict_ mode, XADD permits everything from _strict_ mode but also allows full IDs.
-This means that duplicate IDs are possible.
+1. **Semi-strict**: _Semi-strict_ mode is just like _strict_ mode except that it allows full IDs (MS-SEQ).
+Because it allows full IDs, duplicate IDs are possible in this mode.
 1. **Liberal**: XADD has no syntax limitations.
-    This mode can lead to duplicate IDs and is not recommended.
+This mode may lead to duplicate IDs.

 The default and recommended mode is _strict_, which prevents duplicate IDs.
 A stream with duplicate IDs can cause: